superduper-io/superduper/docs/hr/content/docs/get_started/environment.md

 By default, `SuperDuperDB` runs in development mode.
 This makes it super easy for developers to test the code-snippets and use-cases.

+In development mode, all computations and configurations take place in a single process.
+Computations block the process in the foreground, and developers can easily set breakpoints during computation for debugging purposes.

 In this mode, connecting to `superduperdb` is as simple as this:

 ```python